karth707/hotelBookingApp/README.md

-hotelBookingApp
+##HotelBookingApp
 ===============

-Application for class assignment purposes.
+###Application for class assignment purposes.
-Application that manages concurrent booking of hotel room by travel agents.
+###Application that manages concurrent booking of hotel room by travel agents.

 Description: